department-of-veterans-affairs/vets-website/src/platform/forms-system/src/js/patterns/array-builder/README.md

 };
 ```

+If you want to use a button instead of a link, use `useButtonInsteadOfYesNo: true`.

-If you use `useLinkInsteadOfYesNo` or `useButtonInsteadOfYesNo`, then `uiSchema` or `schema` will no longer be necessary to give to the `pageBuilder.summaryPage`, because there are no longer any form fields.
+`uiSchema` or `schema` no longer be necessary if using a link or button.

 ### Example content at bottom of page
 If you want additional content below the link or button, you can use the `ContentBeforeButtons` prop at the `form/config` page level.